-Master of Project Management Admission
+Master of Project Management

-- 1. A Bachelor's Degree recognized by the UAE Ministry of Higher Education and Scientific Research in engineering, architecture, computer science, or IT. - Applicants who have not taken any business courses as part of their Bachelor's Degree will have to take the pre-core (or foundation) courses indicated in the program curriculum before the start of the selected elective courses.
-Precore courses are waived if a student has taken any of them in his/her undergraduate degree with score of C or above.
+- A Bachelor's Degree recognized by the UAE Ministry of Higher Education and Scientific Research in engineering, architecture, computer science, or IT. - 2.
+There are no pre-core courses required for admission to this program, however, certain elective courses require that students have undertaken pre-core courses in related subjects.
+Pre-core courses are waived if a student has taken any of them in his/her undergraduate/graduate degree with score of C or above.
+The pre-core courses are: